-Summer is flying by, and it's time to make the most of these warm-weather days.
+Summer is just around the corner, which means it's almost time to make the most of the warm-weather days.
 Although summer schedules may look a little different this year, one thing we can count on is spending quality time at home with our families.
-If you're running out of activities to plan inside your home, the summer months open a whole new realm of possibilities outside.
+If you're running out of activities to plan inside your home, the summer months open a whole new realm of possibilities outside—social distancing-style, of course.
 From larger-than-life versions of classic games to fan-favorite outdoor competitions, there are plenty of ways to keep your family members entertained in your own backyard.
 Here are some of the best lawn games to play this summer.

 Bocce Ball Set

 One of the oldest and most widely played lawn games, bocce ball is commonly referred to as "Italian lawn bowling."
 Members of each team (up to eight players total) take turns throwing their bocce balls as close as possible to a smaller target ball, racking up points until one team reaches the set point total.
 Complete with two sets of balls and a convenient carrying case, this portable set makes it easy to introduce the classic game to your kids and family members.

 If you're looking for something that will help you make the most of summer picnics, this machine-washable blanket is for you.
 Personalize your picnic blanket with four classic board games, such as tic-tac-toe and checkers, and up to two lines of text.
 We love the idea of adding your last name or this year's date.